ICE-QTM/DryICE-Logfile-Plotter/README.md

 * The **off.** factor adds an offset (from the text box) to the data

 Modifying the values of these two text boxes can make it easier to overlay / compare data.

+## Requirements
+This software requires the nptdms module (pip install nptdms)